vtexdocs/help-center-content/docs/announcements/en/your-store-has-until-april-20-to-enable-https.md

 author: authors_24
 slug: your-store-has-until-april-20-to-enable-https
 legacySlug: your-store-has-until-april-20-to-enable-https
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Besides the security aspect, enabling HTTPS throughout the site is mandatory to complete the activation of the new CDN.
+announcementSynopsisEN: 'Besides the security aspect, enabling HTTPS throughout the site is mandatory to complete the activation of the new CDN.'
 ---

 All VTEX stores must activate the HTTPS protocol in all their pages until __April 20__.
 This change will make your website much safer for your clients, especially because all data transfers will be encrypted.